-Other operating income includes items of a secondary nature in relation to the enterprises' principal activities, including profit from sale of intangible and tangible fixed assets.
+Other operating income includes items of a secondary nature in relation to the Group's and the Company's activities.
+In addition, profit from sale of intangible and tangible fixed assets as well as business interruption and conflict compensations are included.
+Compensations are recognised when the income is deemed to be realisable.